worldbank/metadata-editor/docs/quick-start.md

 Note that you can enter common metadata to more than one variable by selecting multiple variables (using the SHft or Ctrl key) and entering information for the relevant element(s).
 For example, the three variables related to education in the individual dataset have the same universe ("Population aged 6 and above").
 The three variables can be selected and the information entered in "Universe" will be automatically applied to the 3 variables.

-Set variable "weight" as a sample weight (in both data files).
+Set variable "weight" and "popweight" as weighting variables (in both data files).
 A weight variable should be a continuous variable.

 ![image](https://user-images.githubusercontent.com/35276300/231873892-4a2d595a-e9e3-42d0-8d04-3d355e3ae89c.png)

+Apply the weights to the variables as relevant.

+@@@

-After entering the variable-level metadata for both files, you can add the *external resources*.
-Here, we will add 4 external resources to our survey metadata: the questionnaire, the interviewer manual, the report, and the dataset (the two data files compressed as a zip file).
+After entering the variable-level metadata for both files, you will finalize the documentation of the dataset by adding the *external resources*.
+The external resources are all materials that you want to make accessible to the users of your data catalog when you publish the dataset in a catalog.
+This includes the microdata, if you want to disseminate them (openly or under restrictions).
+We will add 4 external resources to our survey metadata: the questionnaire, the interviewer manual, the report, and the dataset (the two Stata files compressed as one zip file; note that you could provide the data in more than one format, e.g., also share a version of the files in CSV and SPSS formats for user convenience).

 ![image](https://user-images.githubusercontent.com/35276300/215517537-c1d921bc-f75f-4990-83a6-fa150c21f1dc.png)